windmaple/LLM_from_scratch.JAX/README.md

 5. A paid account, you may be able to see it through, although I haven't tried it myself (TPU v2 is just too slow).
 Colab now offers TPU v5e as well, but it's only one chip (unlike v2's 4 chip) and you need to change the mesh to run on it

 ### Kaggle
-Kaggle is more generous, offers 9 hours of non-interrupted TPU v3 per session, which is sufficient to train the smallest GPT2 variant.
+Kaggle is more generous, offering 9 hours of non-interrupted TPU v3 per session, which is sufficient to train the smallest GPT2 variant.
 1. Import the notebook on Kaggle
 2. Add the [OpenWebText](https://www.kaggle.com/datasets/windmaple/openwebtext-gpt2) dataset as input in the top right corner of the side panel on the right.
 3. Make sure W&B API key is accessible to your notebook